BEST BOOKS TO READ WHILE PREGNANT

 Lactivate! by Jill Krause

 Lactivate!
 A User’s Guide to Breastfeeding is one of the best books for first-time moms, especially those curious about breastfeeding.
 Breastfeeding has many benefits, including immune-strengthening effects, ease, and convenience.
 Breast milk is also much cheaper than formula.

 Whether you already plan to breastfeed or you’re just interested, Lactivate! offers detailed troubleshooting to just about every type of breastfeeding-related challenge.

 Many women plan to breastfeed but take no steps to prepare or inform themselves of the potential challenges.
 Preparing before the baby arrives is the best way to pave the road to success.

 When you’re preparing for a new baby, you have a lot on your plate.
 Loop can help outfit your nursery while staying home and catching up on your reading.
-Browse Loop for affordable, hassle-free nursery furniture.
+Register with Loop for affordable, hassle-free nursery furniture.